Steve Roper and Mike Nomad: 1946–1970

-The two men were different: pipe-smoking Roper was a fast-thinking, stylish, college-educated "straight arrow,", while flat-topped Nomad was a tough, street-smart antihero, loyal but not averse to deceiving, and impulsive.
+The two men were different: pipe-smoking Roper was a fast-thinking, stylish, college-educated "straight arrow", while flat-topped Nomad was a tough, street-smart antihero, loyal but not averse to deceiving, and impulsive.
 Their friendship and interaction as men became a lasting theme of the strip.
 In the next 25 years, they alternated or joined forces in stories about people whose problems often drove them to crime.
 The dual protagonists were recognized in April 1969 by the last name change, Steve Roper & Mike Nomad.
-For a drawing of Roper and Nomad ca. 1965, see Overgard's National Cartoonists Society biography card.